 We want GenerationOne to become a mainstream, grass roots movement.
 It is not the campaign of any party, persuasion or person - it is YOUR campaign.

-It is financially supported by a number of business leaders such as Andrew and Nicola Forrest, James Packer, Kerry Stokes and Lindsay Fox and others who want to make a difference.
+It was originally financially supported by a number of business leaders such as Andrew and Nicola Forrest, James Packer, Kerry Stokes and Lindsay Fox and others who want to make a difference.
+It is now fully funded by the Minderoo Foundation.

 ANDREW FORREST - WHY I'M INVOLVED